Do you want to visit Teotihuacan from Mexico City?

 If you’re planning on the Teotihuacan pyramids, you’ve likely wondered how to pronounce Teotihuacan.

 It’s a long word but once you can visualize and sound it out, it becomes easier.
 Like most of the Spanish language, the key is in the sound of the vowels.

 Teotihuacan Hours and Tickets

-Teotihuacan is open from 8 am to 5 pm every day.
+Teotihuacan is open from 8 am to 5 pm every day, including holidays.

-Teotihuacan tickets are 80 pesos which include entrance to the museum on site.
+Teotihuacan tickets are 80 pesos which includes entrance to the museum on site.
 On Sunday entrance is free for Mexican nationals and residents with an ID.

 It is possible, though not required to buy Teotihuacan tickets online.

 You can leave and re-enter the archeological site multiple as you wish throughout the day.
 It’s important to keep your entrance ticket to Teotihuacan because you’ll need it to enter the museum.